Thames River, London, UK

 In 2010, the UK Government introduced feed-in-tariff (FiT) to encourage households and businesses to generate renewable energy.
 Under the scheme, the government said it would pay 43p for every kilowatt-hour of renewable energy generated through solar PV panels, micro CHP (combined heat and power) systems or wind turbines.

 The nation experienced a 60% increase in solar electricity generation in 2010 (from 20GWh in 2009 to 33GWh in 2010).
 The country was also the fastest growing solar power market in the world during that year.
-In 2011, the UK Government slashed the FiT for solar PV systems by half, to 21p per kilowatt-hour, which has been vehemently opposed by the solar power industry.
+In 2011, the UK Government slashed the FiT for solar PV systems by half, to 21p per kilowatt-hour, which was vehemently opposed by the solar power industry.